awsdocs/aws-iot-docs/developerguide/detect-device-side-metrics.md

 + To report metrics, a device must be registered as a thing in AWS IoT\.
 + A device should, generally, send a metric report once every five minutes\.
 Devices are throttled so they can't make more than one metric report every five minutes\.
 + Devices must report current metrics\.
 Historical metrics reporting isn't supported\.
-+ You can optionally use [Jobs](iot-jobs.md) to change how often Device Defender sends metrics\.
++ You can optionally use [Jobs](iot-jobs.md) to change how often AWS IoT Device Defender sends metrics\.
 An example is included with the AWS IoT Device Defender Agent C samples\.
 For more information, see the [README\.md](https://github.com/aws-samples/aws-iot-device-defender-agent-c/blob/master/README.md)\.